1797 Large Cent Value (2026 Guide): Errors List & No Mint Mark Worth

 The Reverse of 1797 Stems Cent displays 16 leaves on the left branch and 19 on the right, with a distinctive double-leaf formation crowning the right branch’s apex.
 Two prominent stems extend from the wreath’s base, clearly distinguishing this design from its stemless counterpart.

-Collectors encounter this variety in two color designations reflecting surface preservation.
-Brown (BN) examples, with approximately 2,000 survivors, represent the majority of extant specimens.
-Red and Brown (RB) pieces prove exponentially rarer—only about 15 examples survive, making them among the scarcest color variations in early copper.
+Collectors encounter this variety in two color designations — BN (Brown) and RB (Red-Brown) — which reflect how much original mint-red surface the coin retains.
+Brown (BN) examples, with approximately 2,000 survivors, represent the overwhelming majority of extant specimens.
+Red and Brown (RB) pieces prove exponentially rarer — only about 15 examples survive, making them among the scarcest color designations in early copper coinage.

 This dramatic disparity drives substantial price premiums.
-A BN specimen in MS66 condition realized $69,000 at a 2007 Stack’s auction, while an RB example at the same grade achieved $189,750 through Goldberg Auctioneers in 2008—nearly triple the brown counterpart’s value.
+A BN specimen in MS66 condition realized $69,000 at a 2007 Stack’s auction, while an RB example at the same grade achieved $189,750 through Goldberg Auctioneers in 2008 — nearly triple the brown counterpart’s value.
+More recently, a PCGS MS63 S-123 example brought $82,250 at Heritage Auctions in January 2025, confirming that collector demand for premium-quality specimens remains strong.

-The color preservation hierarchy reflects how copper surfaces age.
-Original mint red fades to brown through environmental exposure and handling, making any retained red surfaces exceptionally desirable among advanced specialists.
+The color preservation hierarchy reflects how copper surfaces age naturally: original mint-red gradually fades to orange-brown and ultimately to brown through environmental exposure and handling, making any retained red surfaces exceptionally desirable among advanced specialists.

 1797 Reverse of 1797 Stems Large Cent (BN) Price/Grade Chart